 Being a social psychologist is my way of more deeply understanding the world and trying to make it a better place.
-Considering teaching an integral part of my scholarship, I designed and taught "Leading with Empathy", a pre-college course at Brown Leadership Institute which examines potential connections between social psychology and social innovation; I also TA-ed undergraduate psychology courses at Brown and an MBA course at Stanford.
-Striving for real-world applications of—and inspirations for—psychological research, I took additional training in acting, persuasive communication, and conflict resolution, and once co-designed a mobile app aiming to promote people's awareness of and engagement in grassroots philanthropy in China.

-SECOND | Being a social psychologist is my way of more deeply understanding the world and trying to make it a better place.
 Considering teaching an integral part of my scholarship, I designed and taught "Leading with Empathy", a pre-college course at Brown Leadership Institute which examines potential connections between social psychology and social innovation.
 I also TA-ed undergraduate psychology courses at Brown and an MBA course at Stanford.
 Striving for real-world applications of psychological research, I have taken training in acting, persuasive communication, and conflict resolution.
 I once co-designed a mobile app aiming to promote people's engagement in grassroots philanthropy in China.